3LBirds/BinarySearchTree/README.md

 ================

 Binary Search Tree demo
-Randomly generate 10 values, and insert them into a BST.
-Then print the values of the BST.
+Randomly generates 10 values, and inserts them into a BST, then prints the values of the BST.